carlitofluito/A/docs/index.md

 ---
-title: "Letter to Alissija 2019-08"
+title: "Letter to A. 2019-08"
 author: "Carlos Alcala a.k.a.
 Carlito Fluito"
-date: "2019-10-01"
+date: "2020-03-17"
 site: bookdown::bookdown_site
 documentclass: book
 bibliography:
 biblio-style: apalike
 link-citations: yes
 github-repo: carlitofluito/Alissija
-description: "This is a the letter I wrote to Alissija after the ten days we spent together in August 2019"
+description: "This is a the letter I wrote to A. after the ten days we spent together in August 2019"
 ---

 # Preamble {-#preamble}